309thEDDGE/opal-release-downloader/README.md

 # opal-release-downloader

 Download and verify all artifacts required to deploy OPAL.
-This README also includes the steps that must be followed to complete an OPAL deployment.
-Broadly:
+This README also includes the steps that must be followed to complete an OPAL deployment, broadly:

 * [Download and verify artifacts](#download-and-validate-artifacts)
 * [Prepare a Red Hat Enterprise Linux (RHEL) target with included ISO](#install-red-hat-linux)